Resignation Letters for Personal Reasons

 Jennifer Lau (typed name)

-Resignation Letter Sample for Personal Problems
+Resignation Letter Email for Personal Issues

 I do hope that my leaving will not cause you or Bolt Inc. any inconvenience.
 Please do not hesitate to be in touch if you think there is any way I can assist with finding a replacement, or if there is anything I can do to make the transition smoother.

 Thank you so much for understanding.
 Despite the personal troubles I am dealing with, I enjoyed working with you, and I appreciate my time at the company.
-I hope we will be able to stay in touch and I look forward to seeing how Bolt Inc. grows in the future.
+I hope we will be able to stay in touch, and I look forward to seeing how Bolt Inc. grows in the future.